Unified Web Search¶

 - Auto Mode:

-engine="auto"tries configured providers in priority order, returning the first successful result - Specific Engine: Pin
+engine="auto"tries configured providers in priority order, returning the first successful result - Parallel Mode:

 engine="brave"(or any other provider) for deterministic routing - Fallback: Set